dpsenner/mqtt-presentation/src/PRESENTATION.md

 Quality of service flag influences the message delivery:

-* messages from the publisher to the broker
+* Messages from the publisher to the broker
-* messages from the subscriber to the broker
+* Messages from the subscriber to the broker
-* but not messages from the publisher to the subcriber
+* But not messages from the publisher to the subcriber

 ## MQTT QoS 0

-* message arrives at most once
+* Message arrives at most once
-* no guarantee of delivery
+* No guarantee of delivery
-* no retransmission by the client
+* No retransmission by the client
-* no message queuing
+* No message queuing
-* fastest
+* Fastest

 ## MQTT QoS 0: flow